How to Use CSS3 Page Breaks to Organize Printed Web Pages

 }

-We have discussed the basic of controlling page break in print media for your web content, and we hope that this encourages you to consider print styles in your website so your content will look good both on screen and on paper.
+We’ve covered the basics of controlling page breaks in printed media for your web content.
+Considering print styles in your website’s design ensures your content looks good both on screen and on paper.

-For more, you can head over to the following reference.
+For more detailed information, you can refer to the following resource:

 WebsiteFacebookTwitterInstagramPinterestLinkedInGoogle+YoutubeRedditDribbbleBehanceGithubCodePenWhatsappEmail